• Banner_zoggs

 Olympic success in Paris 2024

-The pinnacle of all that dedication came at the Paris Olympics where Beaugrand, at 27 years old, won Olympic gold on home soil.
+The culmination of all that dedication came in the Paris Olympics where Beaugrand, at 27 years old, won Olympic gold at home.

 The French public was thrilled with her victory, which was celebrated as one of the most memorable moments of the event.
 A few months later, the triathlete rounded off the season with the World Champion title in the final of the World Triathlon Championship Series circuit, held in Torremolinos.